-The human body contains approximately 25 grams of magnesium.
-Over 50 percent of that magnesium is stored in the skeletal system, and the rest is found in muscle, soft tissues, and bodily fluids.
+The human body contains around 25 gram (g) of magnesium, 50 to 60 percent of which is stored in the skeletal system.
+The rest is present in muscle, soft tissues, and bodily fluids.

 Contents of this article:

 Here are some key points about magnesium.
 More detail and supporting information is in the main article.

 - Magnesium is vital for the proper functioning of hundreds of enzymes.